juspay/medea/SPEC.md

 indicate a unique error condition if asked to parse a schema graph file which is not encoded as valid UTF-8.

-A Medea schema graph file MUST have a maximum width of 80 symbols before any newline.
-A Medea validator MUST indicate a unique error condition if it encounters a sequence of symbols of length greater than 80 containing no newline symbols within it.

 A Medea schema graph file SHOULD have the extension ``.medea``.

 ### Schema graph file sections